 - Scavenger Hunt: A particularly elaborate one with a series of clues.

-- Shout-Out / Actor Allusion: Clinton (James Coburn) mockingly refers to Tom's latest film as "A Fistful of Lasagne".
+- Shout-Out: Clinton (James Coburn) mockingly refers to Tom's latest film as "A Fistful of Lasagne".
 This is obviously a jab at the Spaghetti Western genre, namely, such films by Sergio Leone as the pioneer A Fistful of Dollars and A Fistful of Dynamite.
 The latter one, shot two years before The Last of Sheila, featured Coburn himself in a leading role.

 - Spotting the Thread: Phillip is not satisfied with the tidy solution.
 He ponders the card that says "Little Child Molester", with the odd redundancy of "little".
-He realizes that the card secrets—"shoplifter", "homosexual", "ex-convict", "informer", "little child molester", and "hit-and-run killer"—are actually an acrostic that is supposed to spell out "SHEILA".
-The only problem is that they spell out "SHEILH" because there's no card that starts with A. Phillip realizes that "hit-and-run killer" doesn't fit...and that was Tom's card.
+He realizes that the card secrets — "shoplifter", "homosexual", "ex-convict", "informer", "little child molester", and "hit-and-run killer" — are actually an acrostic that is supposed to spell out "SHEILA".
+The only problem is that they spell out "SHEILH" because there's no card that starts with A. Phillip realizes that "hit-and-run killer" doesn't fit... and that was Tom's card.
+Then he remembers Tom crumpled up his card, but the "hit-and-run killer" card is uncrumpled.
 He unravels the whole mystery from there.

 - Title Drop: Clinton wants to make a movie called The Last of Sheila.
 This doubles as Foreshadowing when Phillip later realizes that the movie title is a vital clue.

 - Voice Changeling: Tom's really good at imitating people.
 That's important.